AnkithP123/file-system-automator/README.md

     ```
     If that fails, do the rest:

-    2a.
+    2a (if other 2a fails).
 Open Terminal and run the following command:
     ```sh
     sudo spctl --master-disable
     ```